anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 Brands like Incolor, Yoeleo, Winspace, Tavelo, and Serk have built real reputations, and are now discussed less as "cheap Chinese frames" and more as bike brands in their own right.
 There are also long-running OEM manufacturers, such as [FiberTek Composite in Xiamen](https://www.youtube.com/watch?v=p5EhSpZ3cug), that have produced carbon frames for international brands for years.

 Spcycle sits in a different part of the market.
-They sell affordable carbon frames and definitely do belong on the same playing field.
+They sell affordable carbon frames, but they do not belong on the same playing field.
 They also have a fairly mixed reputation.
 I bought the Spcycle SP-053D which is heavily inspired by the Cipollini Dolomia.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/spcycle1.png">